mjambon/vanity/README.md

 * Use the tool and publish reports on its usefulness and lessons learned.

 Maintenance and distribution:
+* Add expect tests: Run the tool on examples and compare the output with the expected output kept under version control.
 * Compile and distribute binaries for the most popular platforms.
 Note that Go makes this easy by producing static binaries and cross-compiling.